|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The rate of implementation of this energy vision is primarily a function of the future price of fossil fuels relative to the future price of electricity.

 The bottom line is that to substantially reduce fossil fuel usage delivered electrical energy from non-fossil electricity sources must be less expensive than delivered energy from fossil fuels.
-Fossil carbon taxes are likely required to achieve this relative cost relationship.
+Both a fossil carbon tax and a change in the electricity price structure are likely required to achieve this relative cost relationship.

 TRANSMISSION AND DISTRIBUTION: